 Welcome to the world of BPPV, otherwise known as Benign Paroxysmal Positional Vertigo.
 It sounds very complex but it simply means harmless dizziness that comes and goes depending what position your head is in.

 What is happening to me?

 Most of us just wake up with it for no reason at all.
 You may notice you roll over in bed and the whole world spins.
 Usually this will happen on one side only.
 You may also notice it bending over the tie your shoes or pick up something or when looking up to get something out of a cupboard.
-The dizzy feeling will feel absolutely terrible when it happens.
+The vertigo or dizzy feeling, will feel absolutely terrible when it happens.
 BUT, there is some good news.
 It should last for only a few seconds and then subside.
 Despite this you will most likely feel nauseous for the first few days after the dizziness starts.
 Anti-nausea medication is effective in controlling this, but you will need to see your GP for a prescription.

 What causes BPPV?

 BPPV is caused by small crystals in the inner ear dislodging from where they normally sit.
 The inner ear is made up of 3 canals that are filled with fluid.
 These canals connect to a vestibule which contains tiny hairs.
 Crystals sit on top of hair cells.
 The crystals weigh the hair cells down and respond to gravity.
 So when you bend your head to the side the crystals and hairs also bend to the side.
 The fluid moves in the canals, your eyes tell you your head is leaning to the side and the receptors in the joints of the neck tell you your neck is bending to the side.

 When all the information matches you feel quite normal, but when the crystals dislodge they get stuck in the fluid filled canals where they are not supposed to be and the brain thinks the canals are giving it information that the head is moving.
 This mismatch in information between the eyes and neck and the fluid means we feel dizzy.

 So what can we do to end this nightmare?